Living Water Smart website provides useful suggestions for reducing water use during the current drought

 The Home Water Assessment developed as part of the Living Water Smart provincial initiative is a learning activity that a family can do together.
 The assessment comprises a series of questions to help British Columbians think about how we use water at home.
 Living Water Smart encouages you to compare your usual practices with those that are the most water smart, and identify steps to reduce your water usage and impact.

 By taking steps in and around their homes, Living Water Smart points out that British Columbians can reduce their annual water use by approximately 35% and save on energy costs at the same time.
-Click here to learn about easy actions to save water inside and outside the home.

 What is the Living Water Smart Plan?